 Information and registration materials for CLEP examinations are available at the Computer Based Testing Center (located in between Robinson and Calkins residence halls at the dead end of Algonquin).
 You can register over the phone with a credit card or at the CBTC.
 There is a $25 scheduling fee that you must pay at the time you submit your registration in order to reserve a testing time.
 Identification:

-A photo-bearing identification card will be required the day of the test.
-A valid driver's license, government issue ID, passport, or CMU ID card is acceptable.
+Two forms of identification will be required the day of the test.
+A valid driver's license, government issue ID, passport, and/or CMU ID card is acceptable.

 Registration Procedures** You are responsible for determining your eligibility for CLEP credit. **